ParthivAkilesh/NASA-HazardousObject-classification/README.md

    - Pandas
    - Scikit Learn

-# To run oon your PC:
+#### To run on your PC:
  Step 1: Clone this repository with `git clone`.

  Step 2: Open a terminal inside the project directory.

-Step 3: Install dependencies using `pip install -r requirements.txt` Step 4: Run `python app.py` to open the app on `localhost`.
+ Step 3: Install dependencies using `pip install -r requirements.txt`

+ Step 4: Run `python app.py` to open the app on `localhost`.